Ainu people: Religion

-The Ainu are part of a larger collective of indigenous people who practice "arctolatry", or bear worship.
-The Ainu believe that the bear holds particular importance as Kim-un Kamuy's chosen method of delivering the gift of the bear's hide and meat to humans.

 John Batchelor reported that the Ainu view the world as being a spherical ocean on which many islands float, a view based on the fact that the sun rises in the east and sets in the west.
 He wrote that they believe the world rests on the back of a large fish, which, when it moves, causes earthquakes.

 Ainu assimilated into mainstream Japanese society have adopted Buddhism and Shintō; some northern Ainu were converted as members of the Russian Orthodox Church.
 Regarding Ainu communities in Shikotan and other areas that fall within the Russian sphere of cultural influence, there have been a few churches constructed, and some Ainu are reported to have accepted the Christian faith.
 There have also been reports that the Russian Orthodox Church has performed some missionary projects in the Sakhalin Ainu community.
 However, there are only reports of a few conversions to Christianity.
 Converts have been scorned as "Nutsa Ainu" (Russian Ainu) by other members of the Ainu community.
 Reports indicate that many Ainu have kept their faith in their traditional deities.

 According to a 2012 survey conducted by Hokkaido University, a high percentage of Ainu are members of their household family religion, which is Buddhism (especially Nichiren Shōshū Buddhism).
 However, it is noted that, similar to the Japanese religious consciousness, there is not a strong feeling of identification with a particular religion, with Buddhist and traditional beliefs both being part of their daily lives.